Odd moments and adding fractions: Adding an odd number of fractions

 For example, when $k=2$ this is just the fact that pairs of natural numbers $(a,b)$ are parameterised by triples $(a',b',d)$ with $\ogcd{a'}{b'}=1$, where $a=a'd$ and $b=b'd$, by taking $d=\ogcd{a}{b}$.

 The concept of relative greatest common divisors is an old one within number theory, although perhaps not as widely known as it deserves; we give a brief history, as well as details of the construction and proofs of the necessary properties, in Appendix~\ref{app1}.
 We recommend the reader new to relative greatest common divisors peruse this appendix before continuing with the rest of this section.
+Parameterisations of this kind are a useful tool when counting solutions to linear equations in the rationals, and in particular played a central role in the work of La Bret\`{e}che \cite{dlB} and Heath-Brown \cite{H-B}.